Father Collins Park

 Sustainability & Design

-• A green‑roof pavilion built from Carlow limestone and recycled concrete.
+• A pavilion featuring a green roof and cladding made from Carlow limestone and recycled concrete.

 What to See & Do